treelinemike/learning-demos/README.md

 1. Function approximation.
 Artificial Neural Networks (ANNs) are just function approximators; they try to learn the nonlinear mapping between two sets from data.
 When the output set is finite and discrete this is classification (i.e. network assigns a label to each input element).
 When the output set is continuous the problem is regression (i.e. assign a continuous scalar value to each input element.
 In this example we perform regression trying to learn the L2 norm for inputs in R^2.

 2. Basic 2D Convolutional Neural Network (CNN) with MNIST handwriting dataset.
-We try to learn how to read handwritten numbers 0-9.
+We try to learn how to ``read'' handwritten numbers 0-9 from images.

 Code is in Anaconda-flavored Python, run from Jupyter notebooks for ease of development and debugging.